loudifier/chirplab/ROADMAP.md

     - [x] General unit conversion function in CLAnalysis to convert raw measurement outputs in FS to common units
     - [ ] Calibration interface could be improved to make it more clear how to set calibration values from known sensitivity
     - [ ] Possibly add save/load of calibration values (.clc file?), so a hardware setup preset could be used across different projects
+- [ ] Performance optimization to improve batch file processing
+    - [ ] Compilation, caching, etc to improve Python startup and processing time.
+Numba seems like the lowest-friction option to try first
+    - [ ] Delay GUI imports until needed to keep CLI from having to import Qt libraries
+    - [ ] Look into alternatives to or just rolling simplified versions of stuff from Pandas?
+CSV export is dead simple, there is probably a lighter weight option for XLS(X), and there may be a faster (if slightly more complex) way to implement DataFrame.rolling() with NumPy.
+Double check import time, installation size, execution speed first, may not be worth the effort
 - [ ] Pilot tone.
 Required by some commercial audio software, need to investigate to determine what measurements actually require precise timing that can't be determined by cross correlation
 - [ ] Input and/or output EQ.
 Similar to multi-channel/multi-file analysis, this is heavily dependant on interface, but with added complications of how filtering is implemented (direct amplitude vs time, FIR filtering, biquad sum-of-sections, how an EQ table is interpolated, etc...
 Some interesting methods (and extra analysis of Farina method) in http://winmls.com/2004/swen-muller-aes-swp-english.pdf)